Professional VIX Investment Analysis & Advice

-We provide investment analysis of the CBOE VIX futures market and related exchange traded products (ETPs).
+We provide investment advice and analysis of the VIX futures market and related volatility exchange traded products (ETPs).

-Volatility ETPs are linked to the CBOE S&P 500 Volatility Index (VIX) or otherwise known as the "fear index".
+Volatility ETPs are composed of VIX futures which are based on the CBOE S&P 500 Volatility Index (VIX) or otherwise widely known as the "fear index".

-We publish daily and weekly newsletters with analysis of the VIX Futures Curve, related volatility indices and the S&P 500 index.
+We publish daily updates and weekly newsletters with analysis of the VIX Futures Curve, the VIX and various other volatility indices and the S&P 500 index.

-You will have access to live and historical volatility data (vix futures, spot indices like VIX, VXST, etc), real-time dashboards, daily reports and many customized volatility analytics that help you succeed as a trader.
+You will have access to live and historical volatility data, real-time dashboards, daily reports and many customized volatility analytics that help you succeed as a trader.

 We track over 20 signals in the following categories: